microsoft/winget-cli/doc/specs/#396 - Settings command.md

 ### Performance, Power, and Efficiency

+This introduce a read file for every command being run.
+However this shouldn't affect the performance of WinGet.

 ## Potential Issues

 If the file isn't intuitive users will experience difficulties setting what they need.